-- Relational concept of justice and the holistic thinking style leads to relational approaches to justice. - Specifically, the relational approach is a Holistic substantive educational approach.
+The relational concept of justice and the holistic thinking style leads to relational approaches to justice.
+Specifically, the relational approach is a Holistic substantive educational approach.
 It is a set of methods including negotiation, persuasion, and education and punishment.
-Any methods can be adopted in a case to fit the specifics of the case in order to reach the objectives of relational justice. - To achieve long term peace and preferable social consequences, targeting hearts and substantive truth is preferred over focusing only on the facts directly related to the case and on unified procedures.
+Any method can be adopted in a case to fit the specifics of the case to reach the objectives of relational justice.
+To achieve long term peace and preferable social consequences, targeting hearts and substantive truth is preferred over focusing only on the facts directly related to the case and on unified procedures.

-Association and derivatives of Relational Justice
+Association and Derivatives of Relational Justice

-- Societies with populations living with high relationism tend to rely on morality rather than formal laws for social control.
+Societies with populations living with high relationism tend to rely on morality rather than formal laws for social control.

-- Populations with high relationism tend to value substantive justice over procedural justice.
+Populations with high relationism tend to value substantive justice over procedural justice.

-- Evidence rule,

-- Double jeopardy

-- Confession